Resilient and Freshness-Aware Scheduling for Industrial Multi-Hop IAB Networks: A Packet Duplication Approach: Modeling and Problem Formulation

 Only the links on the selected route path that have packets to be transmitted will be scheduled.
 Therefore, the link scheduling variables $x_{i,j,f}(t)$ and routing variables $y_{i,j,f}^k$ need to be bound, expressed as:

 where $\mathbb{I}(\cdot)$ is the indicator function.

-Furthermore, leveraging the high directionality and severe path loss of mmWave communications, we assume interference is negligible for nodes separated by a distance greater than $R$, as mmWave networks typically operate in a noise-limited regime due to blockage and narrow beamforming \cite{Al2016mmWave}.
+Furthermore, we assume that the scheduler obtains real-time blockage status through periodic beam training and rapid link-layer feedback.
+Leveraging the high directionality and severe path loss of mmWave communications, we assume interference is negligible for nodes separated by a distance greater than $R$.
+While dense deployments may exhibit complex interference, this model effectively captures the dominant conflict-set dynamics, as mmWave networks typically operate in a noise-limited regime due to blockage and narrow beamforming \cite{Al2016mmWave}.
 Within this range, we enforce an interference avoidance scheduling constraints.
 By integrating this with the half-duplex constraint of IAB node, where simultaneous transmission and reception are prohibited.
 We construct a conflict set $\mathcal{I}_{i,j}$ for each link $l_{i,j}$.
 This set encompasses all potential links that either are located within the interference range $R$ or share a common node with link $l_{i,j}$.
 To guarantee conflict-free transmission, at most one link within the conflict set and the link $l_{i,j}$ itself can be activated simultaneously at any time slot $t$, which is constrained by: